jfen999/arduino-fire-detection-system/README.md

 # Arduino Fire Detection System

-This project was built by my team for Gonzaga University's First-Year Design Challenge.
-We wanted to build a simple system that could detect a flame while also monitoring temperature and humidity.
+This project was built for Gonzaga University's First-Year Design Challenge.
+Our goal was to create a system that could detect a flame while also monitoring temperature and humidity.

-The final prototype used an Arduino, a flame sensor, a DHT22 temperature and humidity sensor, and a 20x4 LCD inside a custom 3D-printed enclosure.
+The final prototype used an Arduino, a flame sensor, a DHT22 temperature and humidity sensor, and a 20x4 LCD.
+The electronics were housed in a custom enclosure modeled in SolidWorks and 3D printed using glow-in-the-dark filament.
 Our project won first place in the competition.

 ## How It Works